UpsilonNumworks/Upsilon/README.md

 ### Installer

-go to the [Upsilon website](https://lolocomotive.github.io/Upsilon-website) and then go to the "Install" section.
+Go to the [Upsilon website](https://lolocomotive.github.io/Upsilon-website) to the "Install" section.
-There you will find the installer, which, if your calculator is recognized, does not contain Epsilon 16 and your browser accepts WebUSB, will offer you to install Upsilon.
+If your calculator is recognized, contains a version of Epsilon lower than 16 and your browser accepts WebUSB, the page will suggest you to install Upsilon.
-Once the installation protocol has started, it is important that you do not unplug your calculator.
-When the installer reports that Upsilon has been successfully installed, you can unplug your calculator.
+Do not disconnect your calculator until the installation is complete.

 ### Manual